akiselka/Teams-Presence/README.md

    - Out of office = ![#C433FF](https://via.placeholder.com/15/C433FF/000000?text=+) Purple
    - and a lot more!

 The Python script pulls the Microsoft Teams presence by using the [Microsoft Graph API](https://docs.microsoft.com/de-de/graph/overview) every 30 seconds and prints the result to console.
-The presence object will then be converted to a color, which is displayed with the pHAT.
+The presence object will then be converted to a color, which is displayed with the Hat mini.

 <img src="https://raw.githubusercontent.com/maxi07/Teams-Presence/master/doc/teams-presence.gif" align="center" width="800"/>